Chapter 6: Additional LEGO Brick Storage Tips & Tricks

-The easiest way to plan for growth is to ensure that there will be plenty of empty space in the storage solution you buy.
+The easiest way to plan for growth is to allow for plenty of empty space in the storage solution that you buy now.
 A good rule-of-thumb is to ensure that each container in your storage solution is about half full when you organize your collection.
 This leaves a lot of space for new parts before you need to upgrade your storage solution.

-It’s not just about leaving room in each container for more bricks… If you sort your collection by part, you will need to add additional storage when LEGO introduces new parts.
-That might not seem like a common occurrence, but in the last 5 years, LEGO has introduced about 30 new general-purpose elements every year — and that’s not including the hundreds of new printed tiles, minifigure accessories, and one-off parts for their licensed sets.
+It’s not just about leaving room in each container for more bricks… If you sort your collection by part, you will need to add additional storage as you buy new parts, especially since LEGO introduces new parts every year.
+(In the last 5 years, LEGO has introduced about 30 new general-purpose elements every year; that’s not including the hundreds of new printed tiles, minifigure accessories, and one-off parts created for licensed sets.)

 Another good idea is to look for modular storage solutions.
 If you are using plastic drawer cabinets, you can start with just a few cabinets, and add additional cabinets as your collection grows.
-Do be wary of purchasing discontinued or off-brand storage solutions, as you might not be able to get more when you need them.
-A common complaint of LEGO builders is that they have mismatched storage solutions, which are more difficult to stack, don’t look as attractive, and you can’t quickly rearrange your parts without changing their containers.
+Do be wary of purchasing discontinued or off-brand storage solutions—you probably won’t be able get more when you need them.
+(A common complaint of LEGO builders is that they have mismatched storage solutions.
+This makes cabinets harder to stack, don’t look as attractive, and you can’t quickly rearrange parts without also changing their containers.)

-You also might want to keep part of your collection separate for a variety of reasons – I keep a complete set of 21050 Architecture Studio at work which I sometimes use on lunch breaks (or really boring phone calls.)
-It’s stored in a single tackle box with removable containers.
+You may also decide to keep part of your collection separate… I keep a complete set of 21050 Architecture Studio at work for lunch breaks, boring phone calls, stressed-out colleagues, or for their kids to use if they need to come into the office.
+(It’s in a single tackle box with removable containers, organized by category.)

 Maintaining an Index